 •• Some cast the net; some row the boat.
 All are needed!
 All contribute to “the catch.”

 •• The Great Commission is a continuum of many people over many centuries.
-You’re on it somewhere.
+You’re on that continuum somewhere.

 Luke 5:6 When they had done so, they caught such a large number of fish that their nets began to break.